bowman2001/perplexdoc/content/doc/intro/layout/index.md

 weight: 5
 ---

-**Perplex** provides a typographic layout for your **Markdown** content, that adapts responsively to nearly every modern screen size.
+**Perplex** provides a typographic layout for your **Markdown** content, which adapts responsively to nearly every modern screen size.
 It’s designed for optimal legibility down to a view-port of 360 Pixels width.
 {.p-lead} <!--more-->

 _Perplex_ has been build on the basis of the [**IBM Plex**][plex] font family and is best suited for technical content with mixed sections of text and code.
 The layout is vertically aligned to a **baseline grid**[^1] to introduce a comfortable rhythm.
 Horizontally it’s divided into evenly spaced columns — their number depends on the screen width.
 On larger screens (view-port &ge; 592px) the [**responsive design**][rd] is combined with [**view-port sized typography**][ptres]—a.k.a. _fluid typography_—to deliver a coherent layout.